Search criteria

 Clothing, boots and shoes, beer and biscuits were produced for the domestic market.
 Lane Walker Rudkin, Lichfield and other garment producers made Christchurch the clothing centre.

 Initially Christchurch dominated the rubber industry.
 The Para Rubber Company was founded by George Skellerup in 1910.
-Plastics for electrical goods became important from 1932 on.
+Plastics for electrical goods became important from 1932.

 In the later 20th century many long-established factories closed down – the railway workshops, the Hornby glassworks, the Islington freezing works, the Kaiapoi woollen mills, the Whitcombe & Tombs printing factory.
-Since then, electronics industries have flourished.
+More recently, electronics industries have flourished.

 Software and sport

-Electronics and computing industries have a high profile in Christchurch.
-In 1998 the top sporting venue, Lancaster Park, was renamed Jade Stadium, when naming rights were sold to the locally based Jade Software Corporation Ltd.
+Electronics and computing industries have had a high profile in Christchurch.
+In 1998 the top sporting venue, Lancaster Park, was renamed Jade Stadium after naming rights were sold to the locally based Jade Software Corporation Ltd. This turned out to be a poor investment when the facility was destroyed by the 2011 earthquake.

 Hydroelectric power

-In 1915 a hydroelectric project at Lake Coleridge produced a continuous supply of power to Christchurch.
-It became a major source of energy for industry.
+From 1915 a hydroelectric project at Lake Coleridge provided a continuous power supply for Christchurch.
+Hydroelectricity became a major source of energy for industry as a national grid developed.

 The timber industry